 The little soldier above is another childhood clothespin creation – his arms are coffee stirrers and his hat is a pom pom.
 The silk bird has a fluffy, lace wired tail that winds around the branch – she was made with this pattern.
 The little blue bird is a gift for my sister Catherine.
 It’s embroidered with her wedding date and made from a blue vevet dress that was our mother’s.
 It’s made from the merry wobbler pattern.
 The little white whale pattern is here And the pattern for the felt boat is here.
 Or for another boat ornament idea you could print the template for my free paper mache boat at about 50% of the original size.

 This summer, at Echo Lake, a troupe of birds attempted a theatrical presentation: the cautionary tale of a little bird in a red cloak and a bad wolf.
 Selected scenes:

 And everyone lived happily ever after.

 A group of little birds attended Camp Wapameo on the shores of beautiful Echo Lake in Rhode Island (thanks bettyann) over the July 4th holiday.
-The weather was disappointing and I suffered unimaginable insults from insects ( and vice versa I suppose), got poison ivy, accidentally rolled in goose shit repeatedly and had a fabulous time.
-You can see some of the highlights below (click the pictures for a larger view) or if you prefer to view your birds at summer camp photos in slide show format you can do that here.
+The weather was disappointing and I suffered unimaginable insults from insects ( and vice versa I suppose), got poison ivy, accidentally rolled in goose poop repeatedly and had a fabulous time.
+You can see some of the highlights below (click the pictures for a larger view).
 The campers are ( from left to right): rex, finn, minter, liney, ashley, jane, betsy, flora, and georgie.